Lloyd Guss

 Lloyd Guss (born 22 January 1959) is a Canadian hurdler.
 He competed in the men's 400 metres hurdles at the 1984 Summer Olympics.
 He also competed in the two-man and four-man bobsleigh at the 1988 Winter Olympics.

+Competing for the California Golden Bears track and field team, Guss placed 7th in the 400 m hurdles at the 1982 NCAA Division I Outdoor Track and Field Championships.